chirino/svcteleporter/README.md

     These files contain secrets.
 Please be careful sharing them.
     $

 You can then use the `oc create -f openshift-importer.yaml` to create the importer deployment on your openshift cluster.
 You can also use `oc create -f openshift-exporter.yaml` to create the exporter.
-If you don't have an openshift cluster, you can manually ron the importer and exporters like so:
+If you don't have an openshift cluster, you can manually run the importer and exporter processes like so:

     $ svcteleporter importer standalone-importer.yaml
     $ svcteleporter exporter standalone-exporter.yaml